serbanm33/PHP_Daikin/README.md

 # PHP_Daikin
 Based on information available publicly I have build this class for controlling Daikin AC units from PHP.
-This code was tested and in working with the Daikin BRP069B43 & BRP069B45 WiFi modules; however is not working with Altherma heat pomps.
+This code was tested and is working with the Daikin BRP069B43 & BRP069B45 WiFi modules; however is not working with Altherma heat pomps.

 I highly recommend that before and after you send a command to an AC unit, use a delay of at least 1000 microseconds (usleep(1000)).
 WiFi modules have very poor processing power and is very easy to flood them.